bazelbuild/rules_go/README.rst

   Release
   `v0.40.1 <https://github.com/bazelbuild/rules_go/releases/tag/v0.40.1>`_
   is now available.
-This release includes fixes a couple bugs in the go packages driver that were introduces in 0.40.0.
+This release includes fixes a couple bugs in the go packages driver that were introduced in 0.40.0.

 2023-06-22
   Release